UCLL-Frontend/oefeningen-frontend-deel1/week-05-convert-your-css-to-sass-and-focus-on-responsiveness.md

 ## Description

 You learned the advantages of using the Sass preprocessor in class.
 It's now time to convert your current CSS code to SCSS.
-Next to that, you will have to optimize your index page and at least one other page for mobile devices.

 ## Specifics